Volunteer at the Ozaukee Campus

 How to Become a Volunteer

 Step 1: Attend Volunteer Information Session.
 The Volunteer Information Session will give you the opportunity to hear about our organization, our volunteer program and expectations, and what our current needs are.
-Please register for an upcoming session on our calendar here.
+Registration is required; please see below for a list of upcoming sessions, then click on your desired date to sign up.

 Step 2: Once you have attended the Volunteer Information Session, you will be given a link to complete the volunteer application.